 Alas, Poor Villain: Slick gets a surprisingly emotional send-off when he calls his father begging for help, and they end up comforting each other before he dies.

-Awesome yet Practical: The eponymous shotgun, which Abbey later turns into a sawn-off with a lawnmower blade for a stock.
+Awesome yet Practical: The eponymous shotgun, which Abbey later turns into a sawn-off with an ax for a stock.

 Badass: The Hobo.
 Abbey becomes one of these too, by the end.